postsharp/PostSharp.Samples/Diagnostics/PostSharp.Samples.Logging.ElasticStack/README.md

 PS> docker-compose up
 ```

 If this is the first time the stack is started, you'll have to create a Logstash index pattern.
-Give the stack some time to initialize and then run the following commands in PowerShell:
+Give the stack some time to initialize, then create the index manually in the UI, or run the following commands in PowerShell:

 ```posh
 PS> $Headers = New-Object "System.Collections.Generic.Dictionary[[String],[String]]"